-The previous studies, as well as the results of the MiCREATE project, show that a gap exists between international and EU principles, the existing promotion of good practices and how the Member States understand the integration of immigrant children.
-They still 'integrate' their 'immigrants' in a way that too rigorously emphasises the concepts of national identity, history, culture, values, and norms, which is especially effective in education.

-For example, children who speak a different language than the standard of the host society are often not perceived as enriching the school environment by their bilingualism but as a problem to be addressed in segregated language classes.
+The previous studies, as well as the results of the MiCREATE project, show that there is a gap between international and EU principles, the existing promotion of good practices and how Member States understand the integration of immigrant children.
+They still 'integrate' their 'immigrants' in a way that too rigorously emphasises the concepts of national identity, history, culture, values and norms, which is especially effective in the field of education.
+For example, children who speak a different language than the standard of the host society are often not perceived as enriching the school environment by their bilingualism, but as a problem to be addressed in segregated language classes.

-Moreover, when integration of immigrant children is discussed, the main framework of debate is still confined into the concept of "performance", so that there are above all "the outcomes of young people with a migrant background" which are perceived as "the benchmark for the success or failure of integration" (OECD, 2018: 15).
-Accordingly, policies do not focus on the current well-being of children but rather on their future success and place in society.
+Moreover, when integration of immigrant children is discussed, the main framework of debate is still confined into the concept of "performance", so that there are above all "the outcomes of young people with a migrant background" which are seen as "the benchmark for the success or failure of integration" (OECD 2018: 15).
+Accordingly, policies do not focus on the current well being of children but rather on their future success and place in the society.

-At the European level, the Member States must aim to guarantee children's rights among their high-priority objectives since they constitute the main test of human rights in societies.
-While there exist policies and initiatives that focus on the well-being of children while adopting a 'whole-school', 'whole-child', 'child rights' approach, or pedagogic practices that put children's needs into focus, the main framework of educational policies and school practices still take rather an adult-centric approach.
-This means that, even when promoting child rights in education, diversity, intercultural education, and social inclusion, the focus of existing policies is still not fully taking into consideration the children's current well-being, and the EU achieved consensus that integration is not assimilation but a two-way process.
+At the European level, Member States must aim to guarantee children's rights among their high-priority objectives, since they constitute the main test of Human Rights in societies.
+While there exist policies and initiatives that focus on the wellbeing of children while adopting a 'whole-school', 'whole-child', 'child rights' approach, or pedagogic practices that put children's needs into focus, the main framework of educational policies and school practices still rather take the adult-centric approach.
+This means that, even if promoting child rights in education, diversity, intercultural education, and social inclusion, the focus of existing policies is still not fully taking into consideration the children's current well being and the EU achieved consensus that integration is not assimilation but a two way process.